kalkih/passport-appointment-bot/README.md

 > Bot to automatically find and book an appointment for renewal/creation of a Swedish passport or national identity card.

-> _Bott som automatiskt söker och bokar första lediga tid för att förnya pass eller nationellt id kort._
+> _Bott som automatiskt söker och bokar första lediga tid för att förnya pass och/eller nationellt id kort._

 ## ⚠️ **For educational use only** ⚠️